Before you learn about jicama nutrition, you might first be wondering what jicama is and what it looks like.

-Jicama (also known as yam bean) originates from Central and South America and it has played a key role in cultural dishes for centuries.
+Jicama (also known as yam bean or a Mexican turnip) originates from Central and South America.
+It has played a key role in cultural dishes for centuries.

 - 49 calories